mockoon/cli-action/README.md

 | ------------------- | -------------- |
 | <6.0.0              | v1             |
 | >=6.0.0             | v2             |

+## CLI's documentation

+Mockoon CLI is available as an [NPM package](https://www.npmjs.com/package/@mockoon/cli).
+Please check our [dedicated documentation](https://github.com/mockoon/mockoon/blob/main/packages/cli/README.md) to learn how to install and use it.

 ## Subscribe to Mockoon Cloud